Last modified: July 22, 2019 | Previous Versions

-3.6 DMCA Policy.
+3.6 Copyright Policy.
 Google provides information to help copyright holders manage their intellectual property online, but Google cannot determine whether something is being used legally or not without their input.
-Google responds to notices of alleged copyright infringement and terminates accounts of repeat infringers according to the process set out in the U.S. Digital Millennium Copyright Act.
-If Customer thinks somebody is violating Customer’s or its End Users’ copyrights and wants to notify Google, Customer can find information about submitting notices, and Google's policy about responding to notices at http://www.google.com/dmca.html.
+Google responds to notices of alleged copyright infringement and terminates accounts of repeat infringers according to applicable copyright laws including in particular the process set out in the U.S. Digital Millennium Copyright Act.
+If Customer thinks somebody is violating Customer's or Customer End Users' copyrights and wants to notify Google, Customer can find information about submitting notices, and Google's policy about responding to notices at http://www.google.com/dmca.html.

-5. Intellectual Property Rights; Use of Customer Data; Feedback.
+5. Intellectual Property Rights; Use of Customer Data; Feedback; Benchmarking.

 5.1 Intellectual Property Rights.
 Except as expressly set forth in this Agreement, this Agreement does not grant either party any rights, implied or otherwise, to the other's content or any of the other's intellectual property.
 As between the parties, Customer owns all Intellectual Property Rights in Customer Data and the Application or Project (if applicable), and Google owns all Intellectual Property Rights in the Services and Software.

 5.2 Use of Customer Data.
 Google will not access or use Customer Data, except as necessary to provide the Services and TSS to Customer.